Sylius/Sylius/docs/components_and_bundles/bundles/SyliusGridBundle/your_first_grid.rst

                 classes:
                     model: App\Entity\Supplier

 That's it!
 Your class is now a resource.
-In order to learn what does it mean, please refer to the :doc:`SyliusResourceBundle </components_and_bundles/bundles/SyliusResourceBundle/index>` documentation.
+In order to learn what does it mean, please refer to the `SyliusResourceBundle <https://github.com/Sylius/SyliusResourceBundle/blob/master/docs/index.md>`_ documentation.

 Grid Definition
 ---------------